 In the verse immediately before, he uses the same verb when he tells the members of the congregation to be subject to one another.
 Elsewhere, they were told to be subject to the authorities as citizens.
 However, children are instructed to obey (hypakoúete) their parents, and slaves their masters, the implication being that these had much less freedom of action than the other three categories.
 And, in case you are interested, similar instructions occur in Col. 3:18-19, and also by St. Peter (1 Pet.
 3:1, 7).

 A ship cannot have two captains, but the captain does not micromanage the first mate, who has wide authority, discretion, and field of responsibility.
 Similarly, you will find women explaining, in any number of websites and video clips, that "submission" does not mean subservience, nor that she is her husband's servant, nor that she has no influence and no mind of her own.
-But, seriously, the only people who believe this caricature as those who don't practice it.
+But, seriously, the only people who believe this caricature are those who don't practice it.
 It is a strawman.
 The Enemy always seeks to make us flee from the least probable danger so that we will embrace the greater one.
 There will always be a minority who take a sensible rule to ridiculous levels but, realistically, in this day and age the danger of a woman allowing herself to become a doormat is significantly less than that of her aiming to take over command.

 The same goes for that other strawman, that it might prime wives to accept abuse.
 As Matthew Cochrane so aptly put it, this is like saying that the commandment to "honour thy father and thy mother" primes boys and girls for child abuse.